 Butter Cookies Recipe

-You know those giant blue tins of Danish butter cookies that seem to appear at every holiday gathering?
-Or at every grandparent’s house?
-They’re delicious, but definitely not the freshest cookies on the table.
+You know those giant blue tins of Danish butter cookies that seem to show up at every holiday gathering or on every grandparent’s coffee table?
+They’re nostalgic and delicious.
+But let’s be honest, they’re not exactly the freshest cookies on the tray.
+And somehow, they always seem to be the last ones left.

-Most butter cookies are simply sprinkled with a coarse sugar (like turbinado) before baking.
-But I dressed some of these up a bit by dipping them in melted chocolate and adding some colored sprinkles and sugar for a bit more pizazz.
+Most classic butter cookies are simply sprinkled with coarse sugar (like turbinado) before baking.
+But if you want something a little more festive, we dressed some of these up with a dip in melted chocolate and a sprinkle of colorful sugar for extra holiday sparkle.

 close up photo of the easy butter cookies by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth